 Clients who do this will have defensible ROI claims and regulatory compliance.
 Clients who don't are building their growth on numbers they can't audit.

-Let's be precise: when a vendor claims 836% ROI, they're usually measuring incremental revenue per dollar of agent licensing cost.
+Let's be precise: when a vendor claims unusually high ROI, they're usually measuring incremental revenue per dollar of agent licensing cost.

-If you pay $30k a year for Salesforce Agentforce and the agent generates $280k in incremental revenue, that's 833% ROI.
-But that math assumes:
+If you pay $30k a year for an agentic marketing tool and the agent generates $280k in incremental revenue, that math looks excellent.
+But it assumes:

 - The incremental revenue is actually incremental (not cannibalized from other channels)